General Dentistry Service in Chicago, IL

 Diagnostic and preventive dental work make up approximately 65 percent of all dental treatments and procedures done in America, both of which fall under the umbrella of general dentistry.
 In general dentistry, our main goal is disease prevention.

-At Ganger Family Dentistry, we are proud to offer the most comprehensive services of general dentistry in Chicago.
+At Ganger Family Dentistry, we are proud to offer the most comprehensive general dentistry services in Chicago.

 What Is General Dentistry?